Asymptotic for the rightmost zeros of Bell and Eulerian polynomials: Linear combinations of consecutive Bell polynomials

 Actually, Theorem \ref{onl3} can be extended to linear combination of $K$ consecutive (modified) Eulerian polynomials $(e_n)_n$ (\ref{eup3}).
 Indeed for real numbers $\gamma_i$, $0\le i\le K$, with $\gamma_0=1$, we define

 where we take $e_{i}=0$ for $i<0$.

-From (\ref{reul}) it follows that for $n\ge K$
+From (\ref{reul}) it follows that, for $n\ge K$,

-Since the differential operator $D(p)=x\frac{d}{dx}[(1+x)p(x)]$ is a real zero increasing operator, we can prove a version of Lemma \ref{uyl} for it.
-Write then $\xi_j^-(n)$, $1\le j\le n_-$, for the $n^-$ negative zeros of $p_n$ (\ref{fce}) ordered in decreasing size (and taking into account their multiplicity).
-Proceeding as before, we have the following asymptotic for the positive and the leftmost zeros of $p_n$.
+Since the differential operator $D(p(x))=x\left(1+(1+x)\frac{d}{dx}\right)$ is a real zero increasing operator, we can prove a version of Lemma \ref{uyl} for it.
+Write then $\xi_j^-(n)$, $1\le j\le n_-$, for the $n_-$ negative zeros of $p_n$ (\ref{fce}) arranged in decreasing order (and taking into account their multiplicity).
+Proceeding as before, we have the following asymptotic for the positive zeros of $p_n$, as well as that of the rightmost negative zeros.

 \begin{Theo} Let $\gamma_i$, $1\le i\le K$, be real numbers with $\gamma_0=1$.
 Assume that the polynomial $P$ (\ref{pop}) satisfies (\ref{2a}).
 Then, there exists $n_0$ such that for $n\ge n_0$ the polynomial $p_n$ (\ref{fce}) has exactly $s_\Hh$ positive zeros and they are simple.
-Write then $\xi_m^+(n)$, $1\le m\le s_\Hh$, for the positive zeros of the polynomial $p_n$ ordered in increasing size.
+Write then $\xi_m^+(n)$, $1\le m\le s_\Hh$, for the positive zeros of the polynomial $p_n$ arranged in increasing order.
 Then for a given positive integer $m$, we have

 Moreover, for any positive integer $m$, $n_0$ can also be taken so that for $n\ge n_0$ the $m$ rightmost negative zeros of the polynomial $p_n$ are simple. \end{Theo}